 Regaining your health after sepsis can be slow, but good nutrition can help you along the way.
 Learn more about nutrition after sepsis here.

 LEARNING ABOUT POST-SEPSIS SYNDROME (PSS)

 Many people who spend time in an intensive care unit (ICU) develop problems like post-traumatic stress disorder (PTSD).
 Those who were treated for sepsis may develop not only PTSD, but other problems as well.
 You can learn more about PSS here and PTSD here.

 Your mental health is a vital part of your overall recovery.
 If you find yourself struggling with anxiety, depression, or any other mental health issue and you don’t know where to turn, visit our Mental Health Resources page for a list of organizations that may help you.

 EXPLAINING POST-SEPSIS ISSUES TO OTHERS

 If you are experiencing problems after your discharge, either physical, cognitive, or psychological, you may find it difficult to explain.
 To help explain post-sepsis issues, Sepsis Alliance has written letters that explain sepsis and PSS to:

 CONDITIONS THAT CAN CAUSE SEPSIS

 Anyone can develop sepsis, but some people are at higher risk, including sepsis survivors.
-Learn how sepsis is associated with various conditions, such as diabetes, or situations, such as natural disasters, in our Sepsis and… library.
+Learn how sepsis is associated with various conditions, such as diabetes or cancer in our Sepsis and… library.